scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 ----------------
 The base of a *monaco* simulation is the `Sim` object.
 This object is formed by passing it a name, the number of random cases `ncases`, and a dict `fcns` of the handles for three user-defined functions explained below.
 A random seed that then seeds the entire simulation can also be passed in here, and is highly recommended for repeatability of results.

-Input variables then need to be defined. *monaco* takes in the handle to any of `scipy.stat`'s continuous or discrete probability distributions, as well as the required arguments for that probability distribution.
-(TODO: ref).
+Input variables then need to be defined. *monaco* takes in the handle to any of `scipy.stat`'s continuous or discrete probability distributions, as well as the required arguments for that probability distribution. :cite:`virtanen2020scipy`.
 If nonnumeric inputs are desired, the method can also take in a `nummap` dictionary which maps randomly drawn integers to values of other types.

 At this point the sim can be run.
 The randomized drawing of input values, creation of cases, running of those cases, and extraction of output values are automatically executed.